 Not only will it actively guide your search results, but Google will seamlessly transition between options to give you exactly what you need.

-Also check: How to exclude words from Google search using search operators ?
+Also Check: Exclude words from Google search using search operators

 Search PDF in specific domain

-Now you have the basics to perform search for PDF on Google like an expert.
+Now you have the basics to perform search for PDF or download any eBooks on Google like an expert.
 Furthermore, but did you know you can enhance your PDF search skills even further?

 Additionally, sometimes the best files are hidden in plain sight on specific sites.
 For example, let’s say you know that Moz has a gold mine of SEO-related PDF goodness.